BECAUSE WE'RE ALL ABOUT THAT SEABASS

-Sustainable ocean farming as practiced by Australis Aquaculture creates a wholesome and socially-responsible food source, while alleviating pressure on our planet’s depleted wild fish supply.
-Every aspect of the production and transportation are designed to reduce resource consumption and protect sensitive marine habitat.
+Sustainable ocean farming as practiced by Australis Aquaculture creates a wholesome and socially-responsible food source while alleviating pressure on our oceans’ wild fish supply.
+Every aspect of production and transportation are thoughtfully designed to reduce resource consumption and carbon emissions, and protect sensitive marine habitat.

-Australis Barramundi are fed a largely vegetarian diet with a modest amount of sustainably-sourced fishmeal and fish oil.
-This creates a low fish-in fish-out ratio of 1:1 (comparably lower than other predatory fish species such as salmon, tuna, and cod), so the company is not taking more fish from the environment than it produces.
+Australis Barramundi are fed a largely plant-based protein diet with a modest amount of sustainably-sourced fishmeal and fish oil.
+This helps us achieve a low fish-in fish-out ratio of 1:1 (comparably lower than other predatory fish species such as salmon, tuna, and cod), so the company is not taking more fish from the environment than it produces.

-Barramundi are better than many fish at eating low on the food chain and converting grain into fish protein and healthful Omega-3 fatty acids.
-Farmed fish need only 1.5 lbs. of feed to produce 1 pound of body mass, compared with 2 for chicken, 2.9 for swine and 6.8 for cattle.
+Barramundi are naturally better than many fish at eating low on the food chain and converting grain into fish protein and healthful omega-3 fatty acids.
+Farmed fish need only 1.5 lbs of feed to produce 1 pound of body mass, compared with 2 for chicken, 2.9 for swine and 6.8 for cattle.
 Learn more about why this is so important on our sustainability page.